IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.6/README.md

     Assignment ocs-sub was successfully created with ID 575cb060-b1ad-49fa-ab1a-7ce861fabc41.
     ```

-2. Verify that your OCS storage configuration is assigned to your clusters by getting the status of your OCS storage cluster.
+2. Verify that your ODF storage configuration is assigned to your clusters by getting the status of your ODF storage cluster.
     ```
     oc get storagecluster -n openshift-storage
     ```